xxsl/HiddenWall/README.md

 # cd output; make clean; make
 # insmod SandWall
 ```
-The rule of this module is simple, drop all out to in packets, accept only ports 80,443 and 53, machine 192*.181 can connect at ports 22 and 21...
+The rule of this module is simple, drop all out to in packets, accept ports 80,443 and 53, machine 192*.181 can connect at ports 22 and 21...
-if you use nmap at localhost/127.0.0.1 you can view the ports open...
+if you use nmap at localhost/127.0.0.1 machine you can view the ports open...

 To exit module...